 Who has the best cricket odds?

 It’s easy to find out who has the best cricket odds.
-Just head over to our cricket odds comparisons, which lists all key upcoming international matches.
+Just head over to cricket odds comparisons on BitOdds, which list all key upcoming international matches.

-Or, for a more general outlook, head to our crypto sportsbook odds comparison to see who offers the best odds across the board.
+Or, for a more general outlook, head to BitOdds and check the crypto sportsbook odds comparison to see who offers the best odds across the board.

 We’ve done all the leg work so you don’t have to.
 Our extensive crypto sportsbook reviews give you all the details on each crypto sportsbook.
-The three operators we’d highly recommend are, in order, currently Nitrogen (review), BetBTC (review) and Coinbet24 (review).
+The 3 operators we’d highly recommend are, in order, currently BC Game (review), Coinplay (review) and Sportsbet.io (review).

 Types of bet

 For ODIs and T20s it’s a little more complex.
-A tie means a Super Over – where the two sides each play one additional over with the highest score winning.
-Be sure to double check whether your winner bets include the Super Over.
-Usually there is a “winner” and a “1×2” market on offer, with the latter allowing for a tie.
+A tie means a Super Over – where the 2 sides each play 1 additional over with the highest score winning.
+Be sure to double-check whether your winner bets include the Super Over.
+Usually, there is a “winner” and a “1×2” market on offer, with the latter allowing for a tie.